1 1

 Explore the World

+The novel is about lives performed, surveilled and destroyed online — and its companion experiences live where the damage does.
 First-person simulations.
 3D environments.
 A playable gossip forum.
 Each chapter is its own experience.

 Jane Copland